Building for the Web

 After you open this, cd

-to the directory that contains your ITP380 repo.
-Then run:
+to the directory that contains your TAC 380 repo.
+Then, cd

 emcmake cmake -DCMAKE_BUILD_TYPE=Release -B embuild